Distinct714/Goblin_Runner_Demo/README.md

 ## Gameplay Tutorial
 - Avoid enemies at all cost by jumping to proceed to next level.
+- Run until you reach the end destination.

 **Keys to Click:**
 - Press A and D key to move left and right